keyestudio/KS3023-Keyestudio-Raspberry-Pi-Pico-37-in-1-Sensor-Kit-Raspberry-Pi/Raspberry Pi/MicroPython/KS3023 Keyestudio Raspberry Pi Pico 37 in 1 Sensor Kit-MicroPython.md

 **Connect the Pico from a Raspberry Pi over USB**

 The MicroPython firmware is equipped with a virtual USB serial port which is accessed through the micro USB connector on Raspberry Pi Pico.
-Your computer should notice this serial port and list it as a character device, most likely /dev/ttyACM0.
+Your computer should notice this serial port and list it as a character device, most likely <span style="color: rgb(255, 76, 65);">/dev/ttyACM0</span>.

-You can run ls /dev/tty\* to list your serial ports.
-There may be quite a few, but MicroPython’s USB serial will start with /dev/ttyACM.
+You can run <span style="color: rgb(255, 76, 65);">ls /dev/tty\*</span> to list your serial ports.
+There may be quite a few, but MicroPython’s USB serial will start with <span style="color: rgb(255, 76, 65);">/dev/ttyACM</span>.
 If in doubt, unplug the micro USB connector and see which one disappears.
 If you don’t see anything, you can try rebooting your Raspberry Pi.

 Enter the following command to install minicom: